drewsamsen/spark-next/README.md

 - `supabase/` - Supabase migrations and configurations
   - `migrations/` - Database migrations
 - `scripts/` - Setup and utility scripts
+- `docs/` - Project documentation

+## 📚 Documentation

+All project documentation is now organized in the `docs/` directory.
+For an overview of all available documentation, check the [Documentation Index](docs/README.md).

+Documentation is organized into:
+- Getting Started guides
+- Development guides
+- Architecture documentation
+- Feature-specific documentation

+Module-specific documentation remains in the module directories for easy access during development.

 ## 🚀 Deployment